Teddy Boys: Teddy Girls

 Teddy Girls (also called Judies) wore drape jackets, pencil skirts, hobble skirts, long plaits, rolled-up jeans, flat shoes, tailored jackets with velvet collars, straw boater hats, cameo brooches, espadrilles, coolie hats and long, elegant clutch bags.
 Later, they adopted the American fashions of toreador trousers, voluminous circle skirts, and hair in ponytails.

-The Teddy Girls' choices of clothes were not intended strictly for aesthetic effect; these girls were collectively rejecting post-war austerity.
-They were young working-class women from the poorer districts of London.
-They would typically leave school at the age of 14 or 15 and work in factories or offices.
+The Teddy Girls' clothing choices were not strictly for aesthetic effect; the girls were collectively rejecting post-war austerity.
+They were young working-class women from the poorer districts of London who would typically leave school at the age of 14 or 15 to work in factories or offices.
 Teddy Girls spent much of their free time buying or making their trademark clothes.
 Their style originated from a head-turning, fastidious style from the fashion houses, which had launched haute-couture clothing lines recalling the Edwardian era.
 "It was our fashion and we made it up," declared one "Judie", succinctly writing the mantra of the Teddy Girl ethos.

 The style was documented by Ken Russell in a June 1955 series of Picture Post photographs titled "Teddy Girls".
 Russell noted that the female counterpart of the Teddy Boy subculture was overlooked, saying: "No one paid much attention to the teddy girls before I did them, though there was plenty on teddy boys."

-A photo shoot by Liz Ham titled "Teddy Girls" was published by Oyster in 2009 and then in Art Monthly Australia in 2010.